Aligning Language Model Benchmarks with Pairwise Preferences: Baselines

 \textsc{MetaBench} proposes a final information filtering stage, where items are selected based on Fisher information across quantiles of the estimated ability distribution, with hyperparameters tuned via Bayesian optimization (Section 2.4 in the original paper).
 We intentionally omit this step in our implementation.

 This decision is empirically motivated.
 Across all splits and benchmarks we evaluated, applying information filtering did not further reduce test RMSE beyond what was already achieved after IRT fitting and GAM-based score prediction.
-While the IRT step alone typically reduced test RMSE to approximately 1, the subsequent information filtering stage consistently \textbf{increased test RMSE}, despite substantially shrinking the number of retained items (often to fewer than 200).
+While the IRT step alone typically reduced test RMSE to approximately 1, the subsequent information filtering stage consistently increased test RMSE, despite substantially shrinking the number of retained items (often to fewer than 200).

-Thus, in our experiments, information filtering mainly acted as an aggressive item-count reduction mechanism rather than improving generalization.
-Since the procedure did not yield improvements in the primary metric of interest (test RMSE), we judged it inappropriate to include it in the final evaluation.
+Since we observed no improvements in the primary metric of interest (test RMSE), we excluded the information filtering step in our experiments.
 Importantly, this choice aligns with the stated objective of \textsc{MetaBench}: accurate score reconstruction and predictive performance on unseen models.
 Our results therefore suggest that, at least under our experimental conditions, \textsc{MetaBench}-style information filtering does not provide additional benefits beyond IRT-based ability estimation.